grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Release notes.md

 excerpt: 'On this page, you can find the product release notes of k6 Cloud.'
 ---

+### v3.3.1 `(2022-3-2)`
+- Fix: allow creating tests using [TestBuilder](/test-authoring/test-builder/) without an active subscription.

+### v3.3.0 `(2022-3-1)`
+- New UI to invite multiple users simultaneously.
+- Show the VUh counter on subscriptions view.
+- Fix: use the 95th percentile in test summary.
+- Fix:  ramping arrival rate validation on the [TestBuilder](/test-authoring/test-builder/).

 ### v3.2.1 `(2022-2-24)`
 - When recording a session, preserve `postData.decoded` data to handle form values with `%` symbols.